-The national Institute of Clinical Excellence (NICE) state 'all patients should receive a VTE risk assessment as soon as possible after admission to hospital or by the time base 252 review by a medic.
+The national Institute of Clinical Excellence (NICE) state 'all patients should receive a VTE risk assessment as soon as possible after admission to hospital or by the time of first consult review by a medic.

 Outcomes for patients were positive, consistent and met expectations, such as national standards.